RRemelgado/README_data/rsMove/example_4.md

 <br>

 <p align="justify">
 Now that our data is properly sorted, let's see plot it.
 As we can see on figure 2, there are a lot of missing pixels due to cloud cover including pixels were GPS points were recorded.
-Additionaly, we see that the nearest acquisition date in relation to the tracking date is 2015-04-23 (5 days appart).
-As a result, if we perform an <b>exact</b> query we will not find any data.
-This is because this keyword would only extract data if referent to the tracking date (<b>NOTE</b>: For addressing this particular issue see <a href="https://github.com/RRemelgado/README_data/blob/master/rsMove/example_5.md">Point-Based Interpolation</a>).
-So, what happens when we prompt the keyword <b>nearest</b>?
+As a result, we might expect that one image might not be sufficient to obtain information for all data points.
+In these circunstances, we are forced to query the remote sensing data in time in order to find usable data.
 </p>

 <br>